 A. Here are some tips for you:

-- Find out if is there a GIG support group in or near your destination.
-If so, get in touch. https://www.gluten.org/community/local-branches/.
+- Find out if there is a GIG support group in or near your destination.
+If so, get in touch. https://gluten.org/community/local-branches/.
 Reach out in advance to the listed contacts for local information regarding gluten-free restaurants and other resources.

 - Take some non-perishable, handy GF snacks with you, so you’re always prepared, just in case.
 And/or visit a local grocery store when you arrive and pick up some of the same.